MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/publish-uwp-app-store.md

 <!-- ====================================================================== -->
 ## Step 1: Configure a Microsoft Store account in Visual Studio

 *  Make sure you have a Microsoft Store account configured in Microsoft Visual Studio.

-See [Get registered](https://developer.microsoft.com/microsoft-store/register/), about developer accounts for the Microsoft Store.
+   If needed, see [Get registered](https://developer.microsoft.com/microsoft-store/register/), about developer accounts for the Microsoft Store.
 Then continue with the steps below.

 <!-- ====================================================================== -->